sindresorhus/sindresorhus.github.com/source/content/apps/menu-bar-calendar.md

 No. That is outside the scope of the app.
 My [Today](/today) (free) and [Dato](/dato) (paid) apps have that.

-#### Does it highlight certain days of the week, for example, the weekend?
+#### Does it support highlighting certain days of the week?

 No. Check out my [Dato](/dato) (paid) app for that.

+The app does support dimming the weekend though.

 #### Does it include widgets?

 No. Check out my [Dato](/dato) (paid) app for that.

+#### Does it support showing a date and time in the menu bar with a custom format?

+No. Check out my [Dato](/dato) (paid) app for that.

 #### Does it have a 3-month view?

-No.
+No

 #### Why does it not show week 53?